Coffee Harvesting

 Where Nordic Approach fits in

 We work with producers and exporters who put great effort into the harvesting stage.
 That often means collaborating on training programs, paying premiums for selective picking, and adjusting harvest timing based on microclimate and maturation patterns.
+We believe that investing in better harvesting practices pays off across the entire supply chain, with improved cup quality, traceability, and long-term sustainability for producers.

-Learn more about coffee harvesting and general processing and grading here
+Learn more about coffee harvesting and general processing and grading here.

 FAQ about Coffee Harvesting

-Q1: Why is selective harvesting important?
+Q1: Why can selective harvesting be good?

 Q2: How are coffee beans harvested?